notsocrates/notsocrates/README.md

 I've also ran many entrepreneurship projects in the field of web-scraping, automation and pen-testing.

 I'm also opening to free-lancing, project overview and designing databases, frontends, or backends.
-Contact me for more information.
+Contact me for more information at socrates#3874

 ## **Current Projects**
 - [Ares Development](https://aresmonitors.com/)